bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 }
 ```

-BootstrapVue's custom CSS relies on some Bootstrap SCSS variables.
-You can include Bootstrap and
+BootstrapVue's custom SCSS relies on some Bootstrap SCSS variables.
+You can include Bootstrap
-BootstrapVue SCSS in your project's custom SCSS file:
+and BootstrapVue SCSS in your project's custom SCSS file:

 ```scss
 // custom.scss